-Here are your rights under the recently passed legislation, the Families First Coronavirus Response Act , Public Law 116-127 (FFCRA), effective from April 2, 2020, through December 31, 2020.
+Here are your rights and obligations under the Families First Coronavirus Response Act, ("FFCRA"), effective from April 2, 2020, through December 31, 2020.

 Emergency Paid Sick Leave Act